2015 San Sebastián del Oeste ambush: Analysis of attack and formations

 Investigators believe that the CJNG outnumbered the Jalisco State Police during the ambush.
 According to Luis Carlos Nájera Gutiérrez de Velasco, the Attorney General of Jalisco, the CJNG had at least 80 gunmen on their side.
 The Jalisco State Police had around 40.
 In an interview with the press, he explained the formation of the police units prior to being attacked by the CJNG.
 The Jalisco State Police was traveling in 10 vehicles; each vehicle paired up with another one – a standard protocol to prevent attacks from organized crime – while crossing through the mountain road where they were ambushed.
 Of the 10 vehicles, only four were attacked.
 Each of those four vehicles had four officers in them, totaling 16 (out of those 16, only one survived, by faking his own death).
 The CJNG gunmen were hiding in the mountains' sides in a curve.
 The gunmen attacked from at least 12 different shooting spots from the top of the mountains.
 They used a number of high-calibre assault rifles and ammunition.
 Among them were AK-47s, AR-15s, 40 mm grenades, and M-60 machine guns, which are capable of firing over 500 shots per minute.
 Some of the bullets found in the crime scene were specifically for detailed perforation.
-Nájera Gutiérrez de Velasco explained that the turning point of the attack occurred when the CJNG threw explosives attached to 20 liters of gasoline from the top of the mountains.
-This burned 4 police vehicles.
+Nájera Gutiérrez de Velasco explained that the turning point of the attack occurred when the CJNG threw explosives attached to 20 liters of gasoline from the top of the mountains, engulfing four police vehicles.